scottdossantos/dossantos2024study/README.md

 	- Directory exported from Overleaf, containing all files used for compilation of the manuscript .tex file as well as the resulting manuscript .pdf file.

 - **RData:**
-	- Directory containing .Rda /.txt /.tsv /.csv files imported into R for use in the analysis and/or visualisation of study data (<u>NOTE:</u> several .csv and .Rda files have been intentionally omitted from this repository as the underlying data is locked behind an authorised access request through the NCBI Database of Genotypes and Phenotypes).
+	- Directory containing .Rda /.txt /.tsv /.csv files imported into R for use in the analysis and/or visualisation of study data.
 	- **virginia_output:**
 		- Directory containing .txt files containing information on quality control and mapping of raw FASTQ files to various databases during data processing, as well as an R script for summarising these files.